-It is hard to adapt to a situation you have not been put in before.
+It can be hard to adapt to a situation you have not been put in before.
 Once the year 2020 brought yet another disaster in the form of a pandemic, people all around the world had to settle into their homes and quarantine indefinitely.

-But as difficult as it has been to do that, the world seems to be close to going back to normal after months of isolation.
+But as difficult as it has been to do that, many countries and states seem to be close to going back to “normal” after months of isolation.
 Many restrictions are being lifted globally, and while that does not mean that the threat of the coronavirus is gone, it does mean that the end of quarantine is in sight.
-Yet for some people, especially introverts or people suffering from anxiety, socializing and going about their day again like this pandemic has been nothing but a phase is a hard task.
+Yet for some people, socializing and going about their day again like this pandemic has been nothing but a phase, is a hard task.

 What happened over the course of the past months was not a small thing, and recovering from the toll quarantine took on people’s mental health is something that is not talked about enough.
 But as with anything, it is important to ease into things instead of diving in headfirst.
 So in order to be prepared to reenter society, there are some small and healthy steps you can take towards readying yourself.